GreenGraf/killarney-national-park/README.md

 There is a link to the live site at the begining of this README.md but for convienience I'll paste the full link here: https://greengraf.github.io/killarney-national-park/

+## Credits

+I like to say a massive "Thank You" to my mentor, Ben Kavanagh.
+He's a fantastic motivator and extremely helpful.
+Also a big thanks to all the helpful people in the Slack community, especially Dave !

+### Content

+* The icons used in the footer are from [Font Awesome](https://fontawesome.com/)
+* The favicon was generated using [Favicon.io](https://favicon.io/favicon-generator/)
+* The hamburger menu was created originally by https://dev.to/ljcdev/hamburger-css-no-js-2dfa
+* The navbar styles were helped by this YouTube video: https://www.youtube.com/watch?v=W-nIX17Gg-Q&t=97s&ab_channel=AngelaDelise
+* The code for the block quote was taken from here: https://codepen.io/cliftwalker/pen/XJaEXY
+* This post on Stack Overflow helped me with responsiveness: https://stackoverflow.com/questions/61150660/how-to-make-image-responsive-in-flexbox-with-set-width
+* My inspiration for the footer came from this design: https://www.awwwards.com/inspiration/niarra-travel-footer